PDC-support/openmp-lab-exercises/advanced_lab/README.md

 For this exercise we solve the shallow water equations on a square domain using a simple dimensional splitting approach.
-Updating volumes Q with numerical fluxes F and G, first in the x and then in the y direction, more easily expressed with the following pseudo-code.
+Updating volumes Q with numerical fluxes F and G, first in the x and then in the y direction, more easily expressed with the following pseudo-code

 ```
 for each time step do